-It’d be cool if the theme of the show ends up being “All gods murder you.– —Dan Hopper in this week’s BWE Lost recap [welcome to Spoilertown, population you] Lost is the first nerd fandom I’ve embraced wholeheartedly, but the fandom is a big part of why I love it so much. & by that, I mean I love it when really funny people describe to me things I have already seen & I am totally in on all the jokes.
+Lost is the first nerd fandom I’ve embraced wholeheartedly, but the fandom is a big part of why I love it so much. & by that, I mean I love it when really funny people describe to me things I have already seen & I am totally in on all the jokes.

 A while ago I shared the poem that made me realize I was an atheist (Anne Sexton: “need is not belief”).
 I have also extolled Philip Larkin’s ability to express truths in beautiful English.
 In one of his other Greatest Hits (behind the cut), Larkin describes exactly why I still miss church, even if I don’t miss G-d. (and that’s not all! there’s more! there are songs!)